Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Overview of the New Towns dataset

 \section{Overview of the New Towns dataset}

 The data used for training the artificial town classifiers is based on a subset of locations drawn from a larger dataset spanning 931 towns and cities in England and Wales.
-The boundaries are identified per a network percolation method based on road intersections method described by \textcite{Arcaute2016} \ifpaper \else (and as described in Section~\ref{city-boundaries}), \fi after which the census population statistics are aggregated to each boundary, and locations with fewer than 5,000 inhabitants are subsequently discarded.
-In a later step, all New Town and new-town-like locations are identified, and the subsequent analysis proceeds by further discarding all locations with populations larger or smaller than this band of town sizes; however, prior to this step, the whole dataset is used and will now be introduced by way of some high-level observations.
+The boundaries are identified using a network percolation method based on road intersections, as developed by \citet{Arcaute2016}, after which the census population statistics are aggregated to each boundary and locations with fewer than 5,000 inhabitants are subsequently discarded.
+In a later step, all New Town and new-town-like locations are identified, and the subsequent analysis proceeds by further discarding all locations with populations larger or smaller than this band of town sizes.
+This dataset is here introduced by way of some high-level observations.

-Town areas increase sublinearly in relation to population sizes \parencite[compare][p.41]{Batty2013}.
-Densities tend to be higher for larger cities, but this does not preclude smaller towns from having relatively high densities, and ample variation is evident in Figure~\ref{global_area_pop_dens}.
-The definition of city land-area here excludes large encircled undeveloped parcels (such as undeveloped hills or significant green spaces), which would otherwise unduly inflate the area variable.
-Ordinary least squares (OLS) regression on log-transformed variables results in a power-law scaling parameter of $\alpha=0.87$.
-However, non-linear least-squares curve-fitting (Levenberg-Marquardt algorithm) applied to untransformed variables suggests a scaling parameter of $\alpha=0.83$.
-Whereas these parameters provide some sense of the scaling relation between area and population, it is important to note that these values are inherently sensitive to boundary definitions \parencite{Cottineau2017}.